 Although the terms Blockchain and Bitcoin are used interchangeably, their features and characteristics are quite different.
 While Bitcoin has given a new meaning to money, the foundation of Blockchain’s technology may very well be responsible for the most important invention of our time.
 Blockchain technology itself has been evolving considerably since this post was first written and published, it is truly outstanding to see everything come to life!

-Blockchain is often thought of as a distributed ledger to help record and process transactions, however it has many other key applications, namely its ability to be used in facilitating Know your customer (KYC) efforts.
-KYC is a service embedded in financial institutions that helps them with, 1) screening and privatizing their users confidential information (irrespective of the user being classified as an individual or a stand-alone company), and 2) helps protect their intellectual property from prying eyes and fraudulent profiles.
+Blockchain is often thought of as a distributed ledger to help record and process transactions, however, it has many other key applications, namely its ability to be used in facilitating Know your customer (KYC) efforts.
+KYC is a service embedded in financial institutions that helps them with, 1) screening and privatizing their users’ confidential information (irrespective of the user being classified as an individual or a stand-alone company), and 2) helps protect their intellectual property from prying eyes and fraudulent profiles.
+If you are looking for an identity management solution built on blockchain technology and one that has helped accelerate multiple fundraising initiatives for multiple cryptocurrency projects, you can check out Civic.

 How the Blockchain Provides Identity Screening and KYC